• Privacy Policy/Disclaimer

 What can you substitute for vanilla wafers in banana pudding?
 Butter cookies, shortbread, and graham crackers are all excellent choices.

-• If you are going to make banana pudding ahead of time (especially over 24 hours early), use Keebler Shortbread cookies.
-They will hold up the best.
+• Keebler Shortbread cookies hold up the best over time.
+If you are going to make banana pudding ahead of time (especially over 24 hours early), use these cookies.

-• If you want to veer from traditional banana pudding, Lotus Biscoff cookies are a good place to start.
+• Lotus Biscoff cookies are fantastic if you want to veer from traditional banana pudding.
 The cinnamon and spice melds with the pudding in a deliciously unique way.

 • Crumbling any cookie or cracker made the layers uneven, making it more difficult to completely coat the sliced bananas.